-13.2.18 Algorithm Grade Percent
+13.2.18 Algorithm Grade Percent - Coast

-Grade each log by the coast or interior log grade algorithms (see Appendices 9 & 10).
+Grade each log using the coast log grade algorithm (see Appendix 9).
 Divide the total net volume for each grade by species by the total net volume by species to give a percent for that grade.

 If the sum of the reported grade percents is not exactly 100% (due to rounding), then add or subtract from the grade with the highest percent so that the total is 100%.
 Do this for the species as well as for the Total and Coniferous columns.
-If there is a tie for the largest grade percent, then adjust the grade letter that is first alphabetically from B to Y on the coast or from Blank grade to grade 5 in the interior.
+If there is a tie for the largest grade percent, then adjust the grade letter that is first alphabetically from B to Y.